 Try not to get frustrated if your baby doesn't latch on right away.
 By following this Care Plan, you should be breastfeeding well in as little as a few days or at most in a few weeks.

 Pumping and bottle feeding

 - Use a breast pump and then bottle feed your baby, making sure you begin pumping every time you offer the bottle, since this will keep your milk supply up.
 If you're in the early days, you might not get much yield at the pump, especially if you're still in the colostrum phase and your mature milk hasn't come in yet.
 Offer your baby whatever you're able to pump and top it up with a breast milk substitute if necessary.

 - Always try to latch your baby at the start of each feeding during this time.
 Another trick is to try latching after you've pumped a bit and after he's fed some, when his suck is "warmed up" and your nipple is protruding more.

 - Remember that any latch is successful at this point, even if he just grasps on and sucks for a little while.
-Continue to pump and supplement until you're sure he's getting full feedings at the breast (see How to tell if your newborn is getting enough at each feeding).
+Continue to pump and supplement until you're sure he's getting full feedings at the breast.
 If you persist with this plan, you should see some results in a few days.

 Tips for Success

 - Remember, in the early days of nursing any latch is successful – don't be discouraged.

 - Pump every time you offer the bottle, it will keep your milk supply up.